-The Spur Corporation board recognises the importance of an effective risk management process and acknowledges that it is accountable and responsible for ensuring that adequate procedures and processes are in place to identify, assess, manage and monitor key business risks.
+The board is responsible for ensuring effective risk management within the group by ensuring that adequate procedures and processes are in place to identify, assess, manage and monitor key business risks.

-Risks are identified, assessed and managed as part of the day-to-day operations of the group at various levels of management, who are empowered in terms of formal policies and protocols to deal with them in an efficient manner.
-Risk management is integrated into all facets and functions of the company.
+Risks are identified, assessed and managed as part of the day-to-day operations at various levels of management, who are empowered to deal with risks in an efficient manner according to formal policies and protocols.

-- The responsibilities of employees, management, the risk committee and the board.
+– The responsibilities of employees, management, the risk committee and the board as it relates to risk management.

 – The definition of risk and risk management.